magicdirac/cal-lunisolar/README.md

 ## Introduction

 `cal-lunisolar` is a GNU Emacs package for the Traditional East Asian lunisolar calendar.
-Emacs version of localization for China, Korea, Vietnam, and Japan and countries in the East Asian cultural sphere. — Edit
+Emacs version of localization for China, Korea, Vietnam, and Japan and countries in the East Asian cultural sphere.

 The package is still under-develepment.

 ## Configuration overview

-### add path of this package to your `load-path
+### add path of this package to your `load-path`
 ```elisp
 (add-to-list 'load-path
 	     "path/to/the/directory/of/cal-lunisolar")